zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ## Mathematical Formulation of the Scattering Problem

 Participating media can be broadly divided into two categories - homogeneous and inhomogeneous.
-This suggests that we may split any medium into two regions: 1) homogeneous, and 2) the remaining space (that is possibly inhomogeneous).
+This suggests that we may split any medium into two regions: 1) homogeneous, and 2) the remaining space (that can be reinterpreted as a single particle or particle group) contained within the volume \\(V\\).

 [Picture?]